chenxingqiang/zhejianglab-paper-tex-template/README.md

-# Zhijiang Lab LaTeX Paper Template
+# Zhejiang Lab LaTeX Paper Template

-This repository contains a LaTeX template for academic papers, designed for researchers at Zhijiang Lab.
+This repository contains a LaTeX template for academic papers, designed for researchers at Zhejiang Lab.

 ## Features